Loading...

 If you’re self-employed, freelance, or have other non-traditional employment, provide additional documentation to prove income consistency.
 Bank statements showing steady deposits over several months can be helpful.

 Students may find it challenging to meet employment requirements.
 However, student credit cards are available, often requiring little to no income verification.
-These cards focus on helping students build a credit history.
+These cards are designed to assist students in beginning to build a credit history, although results can vary.

 Residency Requirements